datacommonsorg/import/simple/stats/config.md

 ## `groupStatVarsByProperty`

-If `true`, auto generates a hierarchy of groups based on properties of variables in the dataset.
+If `true`, requests a hierarchy of StatVarGroups generated from the properties of the variables in the dataset.
 Default is `false`.

-> TODO: Add more details.
+The importer does not build the hierarchy itself.
+It creates the custom root StatVarGroup and forwards the request to the ingestion pipeline as `generateStatVarGroups` in the handshake record.

 ## Hierarchy and Group Customization